April 14, 2018

 - Units can now register for multiple Kroger booths.

 Units can sell coupon books at other locations given they have permission from store management and follow the store rules and regulations and the coupon book booth selling guidelines.

 Every pack, troop, team, crew, ship and post is encouraged to host a booth at Scout Fair.
 This is your opportunity to show our community what Scouting is all about, and to share your Scouting skills with fellow Scouts and Scout Leaders.
 The planning and teamwork involved in booth participation provides great fun and learning opportunities.
-Participate at Scout Fair, as either a service unit or booth participant, and earn an additional 10% commission when registered by April 21, 2017.
+Participate at Scout Fair, as either a service unit or booth participant, and earn an additional 10% commission when registered by April TBD, 2018.
 Turn in your funds by early bird bonus dates and earn additional commissions.
 The prize brochure features prizes for various sales levels.
-Scouts who sell at least 217 Scout Fair coupon book bonus level will receive an additional bonus of two free tickets to a Houston Astros game, a special Astros hat, a goody bag, and a special meet and greet at the Scout Fair top sellers party.
+Scouts who sell at least 218 Scout Fair coupon book bonus level will receive an additional bonus TBD.

 A variety of resources are available for leaders:

 Scout Fair Kick-off Locations District Contact Coupon Books Resources Contacts